 CNC mills are computer-controlled machines that cut and engrave a wide variety of materials, from wood to metals like titanium.
 They are mostly used by businesses for manufacturing products, though many hobbyists also use them for home CNC projects.

 However, finding the right CNC mill for you isn’t always easy.
-For starters, most CNC machines are very expensive and designed for industrial settings, so finding an affordable yet high quality machine can be tricky.
+For starters, most CNC milling machines are very expensive and designed for industrial settings, so finding an affordable yet high-quality machine can be tricky.
 Secondly, all different mills come with their own features, so you’ll need to find the one that best suits your purpose.

-To help you out, we’ve picked out the best CNC mills for 2021.
-We’ve gone with mostly affordable yet powerful machines for hobbyists and small businesses with a few of the best industrial CNC mills also included, so that whatever you’re looking for, you’re bound to find it in this guide.
+To help you out, we’ve picked out the best CNC mills for 2022.
+We’ve gone with mostly affordable yet powerful machines — and routers that provide low-cost alternatives — for hobbyists and small businesses with a few of the best industrial CNC mills also included, so that whatever you’re looking for, you’re bound to find it in this guide.

 Before we get into our best CNC mills list, however, let’s just take a quick look at what exactly CNC mills are and how they differ from CNC routers.